100 Sights in Barcelona, Spain (with Map and Images)

 Parròquia de Sant Andreu de Palomar

-The church of Sant Andreu de Palomar is located in the neighborhood of Sant Andreu de Palomar, today included in the district of Sant Andreu in Barcelona.
+The church of Sant Andreu de Palomar is located in the Sant Andreu de Palomar neighborhood, today included in the Sant Andreu district of Barcelona.
 The temple was built in the late nineteenth century.
 In 1991 he received the Creu de Sant Jordi together with the Casa Asil de Sant Andreu, created in 1866 and linked to the parish.
 It is a work included in the Inventory of the Architectural Heritage of Catalonia.

 Wikipedia: Església de Sant Andreu de Palomar (CA)